One of the biggest concerns people have about taking out a life insurance policy is the risk of not paying out.

 Honesty is always best practice so as to ensure that all parties are singing from the same hymn sheet from the off, and by honesty we mean painting an accurate picture of the policyholder’s general health and lifestyle.

-It all makes sense, especially the implementation of this precautionary measure to effectively safeguard against someone taking out a sizeable life insurance policy with a (somewhat macabre) view of taking their own life to get their families/dependents out of financial hock.
+Insurance companies have this precautionary measure in place to effectively safeguard against someone taking out a sizeable life insurance policy with a (somewhat macabre) view of taking their own life to get their families/dependents out of financial difficulty.

 Outliving your policy